whatwg/sg/Policies.md

 ## Principles

-The WHATWG is guided by [Principles](./Principles.md) of openness, utility, efficiency and freedom.
+The WHATWG is guided by [Principles](./Principles.md) of openness, utility, efficiency, and freedom.

 ## Policies